tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

       44 4F 57 4E 47 52 44 00

+Note that {{!RFC8996}} and {{backward-compatibility-security}} forbid the negotation of TLS versions below 1.2; implementations which do not follow that guidance MUST behave as described above.

 TLS 1.3 clients receiving a ServerHello indicating TLS 1.2 or below MUST check that the last 8 bytes are not equal to either of these values.
 TLS 1.2 clients SHOULD also check that the last 8 bytes are not